 I’m on the pursuit of overall life mastery.
 With many things in my life, I’m constantly tinkering, experimenting, and pushing to see where my comfort zone is, where my comfort zone ends, and how I can become better.

 To do this, I benchmark my progress: through note taking, writing in a journal, and tracking my actions over time.

 The simple act of writing down what I’ve done today, and reviewing these notes weekly, monthly, and yearly has made a tremendous difference in my life.

 One of the areas I’ve seen the biggest impact as a result of my tracking efforts has been my personal finances.
 Through tracking, I’ve realized there are certain months where I spend too much on food or went over board on Amazon purchases.
 There were even a few times when I came to the realization I would need to do a no spend weekend or two to make the next credit card payment.

 At the end of the day, I came away being able to pay off my card, and it was all because of my consistent tracking habits.

 In this post, I’m going to share with you why it’s important to track your income and expenses over time, what metrics you can look at to see your progress, and talk about some apps and tools you can use to help this process along.

 Track Your Income and Expenses: An Example

 I have two friends: Jack and Jill.
-Jill is a tracker; she tracks her income and expenses.
-Jack is not a tracker; he doesn’t track his income and expenses.
+Jill tracks her income and expenses, and Jack doesn’t track his income and expenses.

 Jack and Jill work at the same company and are in the same team, both making $5,000 a month.